All Episodes

 So could he just kind of weather this and just not run for a fourth term?

-I don't think there's any poll that's accurate that's out now, because this is really now hitting critical mass at this moment as we speak.
+Yeah, I could see that more as- I don't think there's any poll that's accurate that's out now because this is really now hitting critical mass at this moment as we speak.

-Well, Elliot Spitzer used to be the governor too.
+Well, Elliot Spitzer used to be the governor, too.

 Client number nine.

-Boy, I forgot about him.
+Yeah, boy, I forgot about him.

 Long time.

-Parker uh Spitzer, I think it was called.
+Parker Spitzer, I think it was called.

 But it's the nursing home scandal.